Category Archives: South Africa

 Die Mas had come recommended to us by friends in Jo’burg, and lived up to the anticipation that had been set.

-With Wine, Brandy and Gin tasting on offer, we settled (as the only customers, spilt for choice) at a bench table at the outer edge of the grapevine-covered terrace to enjoy the beautiful sunshine and wonderful view, and ordered the white wine flight.
+With Wine, Brandy and Gin tasting on offer, we settled (as the only customers, spoilt for choice) at a bench table at the outer edge of the grapevine-covered terrace to enjoy the beautiful sunshine and wonderful view, and ordered the white wine flight.

 The chap serving us had no sooner poured into the tasting glass when a gust of wind came along and blew it right over!
 With no intention of wasting any more wine, we moved inside to an upright-barrel table.